ideapark/career/Documentation/Theory_Of_Computation/Context-Free_Languages.md

 which generates strings wherein the portion containing the u’s corresponds to the portion containing the v’s.

+Finally, in more complex languages, the strings may contain certain structures that appear recursively as part of other (or the same) structures.
+To achieve this effect, place the variable symbol generating the structure in the location of the rules corresponding to where that structure may recursively appear.

 CHOMSKY NORMAL FORM
 -------------------